-The major focus in DM research has been on the molecular underpinnings of the disease.
-To date, most of the work has been done using animal and cellular models of type 1 DM.
-However, many experts believe the findings from DM1 experiments will have implications for DM2 as well.
+The major focus in myotonic dystrophy (DM) research has been on the molecular underpinnings of the disease.
+To date, most of the work has been done using animal and cellular models of type 1 DM (DM1).
+However, many experts believe the findings from DM1 experiments will have implications for type 2 DM (DM2) as well.

 In both these conditions, the underlying defect is an expansion of DNA.
-In DM1, it's the chemical sequence cytosine, thymine, guanine (CTG) in a gene on chromosome 19.
-In DM2, it's the chemical sequence CCTG in a gene on chromosome 3.
+In DM1, it is the chemical sequence cytosine, thymine, guanine (CTG) in a gene on chromosome 19.
+In DM2, it is the chemical sequence CCTG in a gene on chromosome 3.
 (See Causes/Inheritance.)

 Three DM researchers whose work is particularly promising are using these strategies:

 - Thomas Cooper at Baylor College of Medicine in Houston is using molecules called antisense oligonucleotides to attract an enzyme that destroys toxic RNA and frees proteins such as MBNL1.

 - Matthew Disney at Scripps Research Institute in Jupiter, Fla., is using small molecules designed in his laboratory to free proteins from web-like toxic RNA.

 - Charles Thornton is using both antisense oligonucleotides and small molecules to either destroy toxic RNA or separate it from cellular proteins.